 ||A string containing half-width characters.
 These characters may be katakana characters, Roman alphabet letters, or numbers.

 ||Optional A boolean flag to indicate whether conversion to full-width hiragana (0) or conversion to full-width katakana (1) is required.

 ||Optional A boolean flag to indicate whether voiced sound processing is required (1) or not required (0).

-is a DSM-J function available in Unicode versions of Caché.
-It is used for converting Japanese katakana characters from half-width (hankaku) to full-width (zenkaku) characters.
+converts Japanese katakana characters from half-width (hankaku) to full-width (zenkaku) characters.
 It also converts strings of Roman alphabet letters ("ABC") and Arabic numbers (123) from half-width to full-width.

 can, optionally, convert half-width katakana to full-width hiragana.
 Katakana characters are commonly used for foreign terms and foreign loan words; they can be represented as half-width or full-width characters.
 Hiragana characters are the more standard way of writing Japanese.
 Hiragana is always full-width.